asignor/DANDP3/README.md

 Anna Signor

-This is a project part of the Data Analysis Nanodegree at Udacity.
+This project is part of the Data Analysis Nanodegree at Udacity.